CassianoSalgado/lookCloser/README.md

 ## How to open - Windows 10
 Click on download in this [file](https://github.com/CassianoSalgado/lookCloser/blob/main/executables/%5BWIN%5D%20look_closer.exe).
 When download is finished, double-click in the app.

+If you see some warning, just say to open the file anyway.

 Wait for game init.

 ## How to open - macOS